tlanettepollard/ToDoApp-TLP/codenotes.md

 ### 03/19/2022

 Happy Saturday!
 I spent some time on another activity yesterday.
 I am back to this today.
 My goal is to add more to my TodoList component for the DND.
 I tried doing the DND feature with not luck.
 I think it's because of how my components are structured.
+I've tried DND.
+I still got the error about the Draggable id requiring an integer index prop.

 ---